 This course provides a comprehensive overview of anthropological approaches to the study of language, culture, and society.
 Topics of study include anthropological theories of language, linguistic relativity, language diversity and inequality, language shift, and the creative use of language in performance.
 Students also will gain experience conducting original research on the social and interactional role of language in our everyday social life.

-LIN 380 Prerequisite: Successful completion of ANT 102 or ENG 230, with minimum grades of D-

-Equivalent courses: ANT 380
+LIN 380 Prerequisite: Successful completion of ANT 102 or ENG 230, with minimum grades of Equivalent courses: ANT 380 LIN 388.

-LIN 388.
 Corpus Linguistics.
 3 Credits.

 An introduction to the use of corpora, a collection of authentic and naturally occurring texts in an electronic format, in the study of language.
 Students will become familiar with construction, evaluation, and different kinds of corpora, corpus-linguistic methods, and application of corpus-based research in a variety of domains (e.g., language acquisition, language teaching, sociolinguistics, forensic linguistics, etc.).

 LIN 388 Prerequisite: Successful completion of ENG 230, LIN 230, LAN 327, or an introductory linguistics course at another university, with minimum grades of D-.

 Gen Ed Attribute: Speaking Emphasis

+WEST CHESTER UNIVERSITY LINGUISTICS PROGRAM

 LIN 411.
 Seminar Linguistics.
 3 Credits.

 Specialized studies in linguistics.
 Topics announced annually.
 LIN 411 Prerequisite: Successful completion of LAN 327 or LIN 230, with minimum grades of D-.
 Repeatable for credit.

 LIN 412.
 Capstone Seminar in Linguistics.
 3 Credits.
 This course is a variable-topic research seminar entailing specialized studies in linguistics.
 The topic for each section will be announced before registration.
 LIN 412 Prerequisite: Successful completion of ENG 331, LIN 230, LIN 332, and LIN 350, with minimum grades of D-; or department consent.
+Note: Additional courses in the Linguistics Program can be found under their respective departments.